Saikat257-ui/Smart-File-Organizer/README.md

 ## 🧠 AI in Development

 AI was not just a feature in this project; it was also a co-pilot during development.
-I used GitHub Copilot and other AI tools to:
+I used ChatGPT only to:

 *   **Generate boilerplate code:** AI helped to quickly scaffold components, server routes, and database schemas.
 *   **Debug and troubleshoot:** AI was useful for identifying and fixing bugs, especially in complex code.